Note – This blog post may contain links to affiliates. I earn a small commission if you choose to sign up for some of the services described below.

 Here is the list of revenue that Money Q&A earned in October 2019.

 - $574.76 = Affiliates

 October 2019 Revenue Total = $3,692.62

-Keep in mind – the affiliate and CPM ad network income are typically paid Net 30.
+Keep in mind that the affiliate and CPM ad network income are typically paid Net 30.
 These numbers are for transactions in September and October in many cases.
 Money Q&A uses the cash accounting method and books the revenue in the month it is received.
-The sponsored campaigns are typically paid a little quicker from companies and often represent work completed the same month – hence they usually reflect actual October income.
+The sponsored campaigns are typically paid a little quicker from companies and often represent work completed in the same month – hence they usually reflect actual October income.
 But, sometimes, they can be for work completed in September but paid in October.

 While some of this income is carried over from previous months, it is the same every month.
 And it gives you and me monthly income figures on income actually received.
-As long as your accounting for the income the same way every month, you get an accurate assessment of the revenue.
+As long as you account for the income the same way every month, you get an accurate assessment of the revenue.
 And, ultimately, that’s what we’re looking for – a monthly accounting the same way each month.